You could say that I was cradled in the vineyards. Son and grandson of a winegrower, since all time...

 Located on hillsides overlooking part of the Marne, near Château-Thierry, the vineyard...

 The passion of the vine and the art of conviviality, this is what sums up the state of mind of...

 The Guy Charbaut Champagne House is a family estate located in the heart of the best wines of the region...

 Located on the heights of the left bank of the Marne Valley 10km from Epernay, our vineyard surrounds Château de Boursault, built in 1843 by Veuve Clicquot.
-Entirely enclosed by walls, inside which are also our press, our vat room and our cellars, the notion of terroir takes on its full meaning here with a unique knowledge and mastery...Lire plus Learn more
+Entirely enclosed by walls....Lire plus Learn more

 Located on the heights of the left bank of the Marne Valley 10km from Epernay, our vineyard surrounds Château de Boursault, built in 1843 by Veuve Clicquot.
 Entirely enclosed by walls, within which are also our press, our vat house and our cellars, the notion of terroir takes on its full meaning here with a unique knowledge and mastery of the vineyard, the soil and the climate.